-Downtown Partnership is excited to host the State of Downtown Tech during Baltimore Innovation Week 2017.
+Downtown Partnership is excited to host our first ever State of Downtown Tech Event.
 The event will feature networking and a panel discussion about the economic impact and trends we are seeing in the tech and innovation industries as they relate to the Downtown landscape.

 Join us as we feature local tech and innovation leaders as they discuss the Downtown Tech & Innovation ecosystem, including location, economic impact, and community partnerships.
 Plus, meet HighRock, a Baltimore-based firm, to experience

 the latest tools and tech in virtual reality and 3D.

 When: Wednesday, November 15

 Check-in, Cocktails, Networking - 5pm

 Panel Discussion - 6pm